shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_TrustService_2.11.md

 >Internet Attacker - Authorized (Trustee)

 Attack Vectors:
 >If token impersonation is enabled and a trustor delegates trust to trustee, auditing who is responsible for a certian action can be difficult.
-(Audit log - is trust_id listed always along with user_id for any operation ?)
+(Audit log - is trust_id listed always along with user_id for any operation, if so at what log level ?)

 Security Weakness:
 >